Seriously, how good is your vision? Ready to put your answer to the test? Check out these fun vision tests!

 The best way to avoid serious vision losses is to detect and treat AMD early.
 This can be far from easy, as the condition progresses very, very slowly.
 Changes caused by AMD are often only noticed when they reach extremely severe, difficult to treat levels.

 Regular doctor screenings are important for anyone over 40, but between those, try taking an Amsler grid test.
-Amsler grids are simple visual tests consisting of a dot placed in the middle of a network of vertical and horizontal lines.
+Amsler grids are simple vision tests consisting of a dot placed in the middle of a network of vertical and horizontal lines.
 To take the test, hold the grid at reading distance from your face (a foot or slightly farther), cover one eye, then look at the dot at the center of the grid.
 Healthy eyes will simply see an unchanged grid, but for those with AMD, the grid may look distorted or incomplete.
 If you notice wavy or missing lines, it’s time to consult an ophthalmologist before your condition advances.

 Check Your Color Vision